+Self-regulation (equilibration) has been a central, driving force of evolution and development within organisms (Darwin, 1871).
+Self-authorship (autopoesis) is what living systems do (Varela, Maturana, & Uribe, 1974).
+Self authorship requires a coordinated partnership between the different minds (intuition and deliberation) in a type of reflective abstraction (Piaget's prise de conscience; Gruber & Voneche 1995), and among the different ethics (safety, engagement, imagination).
+As Aristotle pointed out, individuals need mentors for self-regulation and self-development (self-authorship) until they can guide themselves through the selection of virtuous friends and activities (Urmson, 1988).
 Plato understood human existence to be a problem to the self, "the problem of deciding what to become and endeavoring to become it" (Urmson, 1988, p.
 2).
 In other words, the final responsibility for character development lies with the individual.
 In their choices and actions, orientations and time allocations, individuals address the question: Who should I be?
 Who are my role models and how do I get there?
-In an enriched moral environment, students are provided with tools for self-regulation in character formation.
-Aristotle believed that mentors are required for character cultivation until the individual is able to self-monitor, maintaining virtue through the wise selection of friends and activities.
+In an enriched moral environment, students are provided with tools for self-regulation and self-authorship in character formation.

-Individuals can be coached not only in skills and expertise but in domain-specific self-efficacy and self-regulation (Zimmerman, Bonner, & Kovach, 2002).
+Individuals can be coached not only in skills and expertise, as noted previously, but in domain-specific self-regulation (Zimmerman, Bonner, & Kovach 2002).
 The most successful students learn to monitor the effectiveness of the strategies they use to solve problems and, when necessary, alter their strategies for success (Anderson, 1989).
 Coaching for self-regulation requires enlisting the deliberative mind to help the intuitive mind.
 Armed with theoretical knowledge, the deliberative mind, for example, plays a critical role in learning by selecting the environments from which the intuitive mind learns effective behaviors, thereby accelerating implicit learning (Hogarth, 2001).
 For example, different intuitions are developed when reading a good book than when playing violent video games.
+Teachers thinking aloud about solving challenging problems and their decision making processes provides students with examples of how to monitor progress during goal execution.
 Students can learn the metacognitive skills that moral experts have, such as guiding one's attention away from temptations, self-cheerleading when energy flags, and selecting or redesigning an environment to maximize goal completion (Zimmerman, 1998).